ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

 The smallest {{site.data.keyword.cloud_notm}} Classic Bare metal server for the IBM Spectrum Protect Plus vSnap server is 4 x 1 TB disks, which gives 2 TB in RAID 6.
 The largest single server is 34 x 12 TB disks, which gives 384 TB in RAID 6.

-For more information about small, medium, and large configurations with direct-to-cloud or disk-to-cloud tiering models, see [IBM Spectrum Protect Cloud Blueprints](https://www.ibm.com/support/pages/ibm-spectrum-protect-cloud-blueprints){: external}.
+For more information about small, medium, and large configurations with direct-to-cloud or disk-to-cloud tiering models, see [IBM Spectrum Protect
+Cloud Blueprint for IBM Cloud](https://www.ibm.com/support/pages/system/files/inline-files/IBM%20Spectrum%20Protect%20Cloud%20Blueprint%20for%20IBM%20Cloud%20V2.0.pdf){: external}.

-To create your Predatar CleanRoom based on a {{site.data.keyword.vcf-auto-short}} instance, follow the procedure to [order vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):
+To create your Predatar CleanRoom based on a {{site.data.keyword.vcf-auto-short}} instance, follow the procedure to [order a {{site.data.keyword.vcf-auto-short}} instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):

 1. In Step 4, select **Primary**.
 2. In Step 6, order **Private Networks**.